dddddddddzzzz/OpenHeart/README.md

 {"❤️": 14,"🫀": 12,"🥨": 22}
 ```

-If reaction counts are read-only, the server should respond with a [403](https://http.cat/403).
+If reaction counts are write-only, the server should respond with a [403](https://http.cat/403).

 ## Questions